samuelstaylor/NV-center-diamond/2x2x2/README.md

 * Lineshape computed for each temperature.
 * ZPL broadening adjusted per temperature.
 * Curves are vertically offset for clarity in visualization.

----

-Do you want me to also **add these descriptions as top-of-file docstrings in each Python script** so they appear when someone opens the file?